Dear client and partner,

 -If, as a partner, you are coming to the appointment, try to respect the 1,5 meter distance to us.

--Do you have a cold, are you coughing or do you have a fever, then give us a call so that we can see together if your appointment can be postponed.
+-Do you have a cold, are you coughing, do you have a fever or sudden loss of taste and smell, then give us a call so that we can see together if your appointment can be postponed.

-Because of the increasing number of infections, wearing a face mask is obliged in all SGE health centers, as well as in the hospitals.
-Of course with the exeption of the women in labor.
+Starting December 1st wearing a face mask is obliged in public buildings.
+This includes all SGE health centers, as well as in the hospitals and Diagnostiek voor U. Of course with the exception of the women in labor.

-It is possible again to make an appointment for a fun-ultrasound.
+It is possible to make an appointment for the placement of an IUD.

-Blood withdrawal at Diagnostiek voor U can only be done by appointment (040-2141202) and only at one of the main locations.
+Blood withdrawal at Diagnostiek voor U can only be done by appointment (online or by phone 040-2141149) and only at certain locations.

-During hospital appointments your are still being asked to come alone as much as possible.
+During hospital appointments your are being asked to come alone unless that is really impossible.

 The choice for a delivery at home or in the hospital was there the whole time.
 We didn't experience any capacity problems at the hospitals and it has always been safe for you to go there.